fivetran/dbt_salesforce_formula_utils/README.md

 For example:
 - 🚧     : A formula field references another formula field that references another formula field (and so on...).

 When using Options #2 or #3 with a formula field that is double-nested or is otherwise not compiling, exclude it from all your models by setting the `sfdc_exclude_formulas` variable within your root `dbt_project.yml` file.
 Configure this variable as a set of all the fields you would like to exclude from all models.
+This is for Options #2 or #3 only and will *not* work with Option 1.
 See below for an example:
 ```yml
 vars:
   sfdc_exclude_formulas: ('field_that_references_other_formula','other_triple_ref_field','field_i_just_dont_want')